 - Fewer grammar errors correlate with more promotions.
 Professionals with one to four promotions over their 10-year careers made 45% more grammar errors than those with six to nine promotions in the same time frame. ·

-The review clearly supports the hypothesis that good grammar is a predictor of professional success.
+The review supports the hypothesis that good grammar predicts professional success.
 The results are not surprising:·

-- Attention to detail: People who care about their writing demonstrate credibility, professionalism, and accuracy in their work.·
+- Attention to detail: People who care about their writing demonstrate credibility, professionalism, and accuracy.·

-- Critical thinking: Knowing how to structure a grammatically correct sentence is a sign you can analyze and explain complex problems.·
+- Critical thinking: Knowing how to structure a grammatically correct sentence shows you can analyze and explain complex problems.·

-Grammar analysis is very complex, requiring a deep understanding of the relationships between words.
+Grammar analysis is very complex, requiring a deep understanding of word relationships.
 For this reason, grammar provides a better window into a job applicant’s abilities.
 Companies looking to hire top talent should consider grammar as one predictor of a candidate’s aptitude and success.
-Good grammar is simply good business.
+Good grammar is good business.